A Design, Marketing, and Advertising Agency

 We share how we each use Intervals and what tips and tricks we’d like to show one another, to make sure we are leveraging Intervals as much as possible

-Before they started using Intervals project management software online, Imbue Creative managed and tracked their incoming and outgoing projects on a big white board.
+Before they started using Intervals, Imbue managed and tracked their incoming and outgoing projects on a big white board.
 They would gather around the big white board for regular status meetings and rummage through notebooks and sticky notes to get everyone on the same page.
-Intervals replaced all of that.
+Intervals replaced all of that with one online app that could manage their task worfklows with the added bonus of tracking their time.

 Now it takes only a minute to pull up a project list and identify scope creep, or filter a task list to see what needs attention next, or to create an entirely new project and hand it off to their team.
 From lists and reports to dashboards and graphs, Intervals creative agency management software has Imbue’s workflow covered.